cosmos/sdk-tutorials/starport-blog/01-index.md

 Going back to `GetCmdCreatePost` in `x/blog/client/cli/tx.go`, you'll see `MsgCreatePost` being created and broadcast with `GenerateOrBroadcastMsgs`.

-After being broadcasted, the messages are processed by handlers.
+After being broadcast, the messages are processed by an important part of the SDK, called **handlers**.

 ## x/blog/handler.go
 Begin by importing your new blog types that we created: